 Why acoustics are important

-A quiet environment is a core human need.
-Nevertheless, we are usually exposed to background noise from morning to night – from the ringing of the alarm clock to the conversational hum in modern open-plan offices.
-In the workplace, the quality of room acoustics is cited as one of the most important factors for one's well-being.
-Studies have shown that the acoustics of a room impact both productivity and the general quality of togetherness and one's health.
-XAL's goal is to craft spaces where people feel relaxed, safe, and productive.
-To this end, we have developed a product portfolio in which lighting and room acoustics interact harmoniously.
-Acoustic lighting creates optimal lighting conditions and a balanced acoustic environment that enhances concentration, promotes social interaction, and creates an all-round sense of well-being.
+A quiet environment is a basic human need.
+Yet we are usually exposed to a cacophony from morning to night – from the alarm clock to the buzz of conversation in modern open-plan offices.
+At the workplace, the quality of the room acoustics is cited as one of the most important factors for well-being.
+Studies have shown that the acoustics of a room influence both productivity and the general quality of interaction and health.
+Our goal is to create spaces where people feel relaxed, safe, and productive.
+This is why we have developed a product portfolio that harmoniously combines lighting and room acoustics.
+Acoustic lighting creates ideal light conditions and a balanced acoustic environment that enhances concentration, promotes social interaction, and creates a sense of well-being.
+The power of silence.

 Noise makes you ill